Skip to content

 —–

 Anita Mazumdar Chambers is a principal at The Employment Law Group, P.C.
-Tejal Garg is an associate at the firm.
+At the time of writing this article, Tejal Garg was an associate at the firm.
 “Acme Corp.” is an imaginary entity, but it shares characteristics with a company from which Ms. Chambers recently won a $2.4 million jury verdict for retaliation.

 (Note: This version has been edited slightly from the version published by Corporate Compliance Insights.)